All work published in Public Seminar is edited, and is subject to fact-checking: please include links to any source that has informed your work.

 The following conditions apply to both solicited and unsolicited submissions:

-- Normally, the editors do not accept an essay that is also under consideration elsewhere.
+- Normally, we do not accept an essay that is also under consideration elsewhere.
 Please let us know if this is a simultaneous submission.

-- A member of the editorial team will review all full submissions and contact an author within 24 hours.
+- A member of the editorial team will review all pitches and full submissions and contact an author within a week.

-- Publication is contingent on the timely completion of the essay, review, or letter.
+- The publication of submissions is contingent on the timely completion of revisions by the author.